classgraph/classgraph/README.md

 ## More complex usage

-### Working in platforms with non-standard ClassLoaders (JBoss/WildFly, WebLogic, OSGi Equinox, Maven, Tomcat etc.)
+### Working with non-standard ClassLoaders

 FastClasspathScanner handles a number of non-standard ClassLoaders.
 There is [basic support](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/classloaderhandler) for JBoss/WildFly, WebLogic and OSGi Equinox, which implement their own ClassLoaders.
 Maven works when it sets `java.class.path`, but YMMV, since it [has its own](https://github.com/sonatype/plexus-classworlds) unique ClassLoader system that is not yet supported.
 Tomcat has a [complex](https://www.mulesoft.com/tcat/tomcat-classpath) classloading system, and is less likely to work, but you might get lucky.

-You can handle custom ClassLoaders without modifying FastClasspathScanner by writing a [ClassLoaderHandler](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/classloaderhandler/ClassLoaderHandler.java) and registering it using the `ServiceLoader` mechanism.
-Patches to add or improve support for non-standard ClassLoaders would be appreciated.
+You can handle custom ClassLoaders without modifying FastClasspathScanner by writing a [ClassLoaderHandler](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/classloaderhandler/ClassLoaderHandler.java) and registering it by calling the following before calling `.scan()`:

-If the `ServiceLoader` framework cannot find your `ClassLoaderHandler`, or you want to write your own `ClassLoaderHandler` without registering it using the `ServiceLoader` mechanism, you can call the following after calling the constructor, and before calling .scan():

 ```java
 FastClasspathScanner FastClasspathScanner#registerClassLoaderHandler(
         ClassLoaderHandler extraClassLoaderHandler)
 ```

+Patches to add or improve support for non-standard ClassLoaders would be much appreciated.

 Note that you can always override the system classpath with your own path, using the following call after calling the constructor, and before calling .scan():